-23 Capital commitments and guarantees
+23. Capital commitments and guarantees

-The outstanding work commitments on the Irish licences total £1.6 million and are detailed below:
+The outstanding work commitments on the Irish licences total £1.6m and are detailed below:

-- FEL 2/13 confirm Kiely East well location, carry out a site survey and prepare an updated play and prospect assessment for the Petroleum Affairs Division of the Department of Communications Climate Action and Environment ('PAD') total £0.5 million. - FEL 3/13 desktop work covering the PSDM velocity model, 2D modelling of the Wilde fan and a carbonate shelf fan system study total £0.2 million. - FEL 1/17 prepare an updated play and prospect assessment for PAD total ∫minimal. - FEL 4/19 undertake a site survey at the Inishkea location, complete well design and engineering, investigate commerciality of the 18/20-7 discovery total £0.7 million. - LO 16/19 has no outstanding commitments. - LO 16/22 PSDM reprocessing and interpretation £0.2 million.
+- FEL 2/13: confirm Kiely East well location, carry out a site survey and prepare an updated play and prospect assessment for the Petroleum Affairs Division of the Department of Communications Climate Action and Environment ('PAD') total £0.5m - FEL 3/13: desktop work covering the PSDM velocity model, 2D modelling of the Wilde fan and a carbonate shelf fan system study total £0.2m - FEL 1/17: prepare an updated play and prospect assessment for PAD total £minimal - FEL 4/19: undertake a site survey at the Inishkea location, complete well design and engineering, investigate commerciality of the 18/20-7 discovery - total £0.7m - LO 16/19: has no outstanding commitments - LO 16/22: PSDM reprocessing and interpretation £0.2m

-On the UK licences PEDL299 (Hardstoft) and PEDL343 (Cloughton) there is a commitment to acquire seismic and Europa's share of combined cost is expected to be £1.25 million.
+On the UK licences PEDL299 (Hardstoft) and PEDL343 (Cloughton) there is a commitment to acquire seismic and Europa's share of combined cost is expected to be $\mathfrak{L}1.25m$ .

-The Inezgane Offshore licence awarded post the reporting date carries a commitment to reprocess 1,300 km of existing 3D seismic with an estimated cost of £0.5 million.
+The Inezgane Offshore licence awarded post the reporting date carries a commitment to reprocess 1,300km2 of existing 3D seismic with an estimated cost of £0.5m.
 50% of the cost of the work has been guaranteed as referenced in note 16.
 If the Group was not to complete the work commitment the licence would be relinquished, and the guarantee not released.